 You can find out general information on in our document about retiring to Ireland.

-Seeking protection generally means applying for refugee status but, if you are refused this, you may apply for leave to remain.
-EU nationals are not entitled to seek protection in Ireland.
+Seeking protection generally means applying for refugee status or subsidiary protection but, if you are refused this, you may apply for permission to remain.
+EEA nationals are not entitled to seek protection in Ireland.
 If you are seeking protection you must be allowed to land in Ireland.
-You then apply for refugee status.
 You can find out more about the asylum process and the services available to asylum seekers.

-You may be a programme refugee.
-This means that you come to Ireland as part of an organised group and are treated as a refugee.
+You may be a Programme refugee.
+This means that you come to Ireland as part of an organised group and have refugee status.
 You do not have to go through the normal applications process and you are entitled to work once you arrive in Ireland.

 Tax and social insurance contributions: If you are working or self-employed you are obliged to pay PRSI contributions in the same way as Irish people.
-In general, if you are resident in Ireland, you may be liable for income tax and for capital taxes.
+If you are resident in Ireland, you may be liable for income tax and for capital taxes.
 There are specific rules about residency for tax purposes.

-Education: Free primary education and secondary education education is available to all children (under 18) legally resident in Ireland.
+Education: Free primary education and secondary education is available to all children aged under 18 legally resident in Ireland.
 There are also some fee-paying primary and secondary schools available.
-School attendance is obligatory until age 16.
+School attendance is obligatory until the age 16.

 Housing: You are likely to find that housing is expensive.
-Most people live in owner-occupied private housing while a number live in private rented accommodation.
-Social and affordable housing is available but you generally need to have been resident in Ireland for a period of time before you become eligible for it.
+Some people live in owner-occupied private housing while a number live in private rented accommodation.
+Social housing is available but you generally need to have been resident in Ireland for a period of time before you become eligible for it.

 Social security entitlements: If you are moving to Ireland you need to know about your social security entitlements.
-EU/EEA and Swiss nationals come under the general rules on social security for migrant workers.
-Among other things, this means that you may receive certain benefits from your home country while you are in Ireland and you may combine social insurance contributions paid in 2 or more countries to help you qualify for benefits.
+EEA and Swiss nationals come under the general rules on social security for migrant workers.
+This means that you may receive certain benefits from your home country while you are in Ireland and you may combine social insurance contributions paid in 2 or more countries to help you qualify for benefits.
 You are also entitled to the same social and tax advantages as Irish citizens.

 There are bilateral social security arrangements with a small number of other countries.
 These generally allow contributions in the other countries to be combined with your Irish contributions to enable you to qualify for benefits.